Kokkashugi: Shōwa Restoration Movement

-The failure of various attempted coups, including the League of Blood Incident, the Imperial Colors Incident and the February 26 Incident, discredited supporters of the Shōwa Restoration movement, but the concepts of Japanese statism migrated to mainstream Japanese politics, where it joined with some elements of European fascism.
+The failure of various attempted coups, including the League of Blood Incident, the Imperial Colors Incident and the February 26 Incident, discredited supporters of the Shōwa Restoration movement and led to the suppression of the radical factions, including the Kōdōha.
+The Control Faction (Tōseiha) then took control over the Japanese military and government, primarily under Hideki Tojo, who institutionalized statist policies through the existing bureaucratic and military structures.
+The concepts of Japanese statism migrated to mainstream Japanese politics, where it joined with some elements of European fascism.